rackerlabs/genestack/README.md

     --set endpoints.oslo_messaging.auth.keystone.password="$(kubectl --namespace openstack get secret keystone-rabbitmq-password -o jsonpath='{.data.password}' | base64 -d)" \
     --post-renderer /opt/flex-rxt/kustomize/keystone/kustomize.sh
 ```

+> In a production like environment you may need to include production specific files like the example variable file found in
+  `helm-configs/prod-example-openstack-overrides.yaml`.

 > NOTE: The image used here allows the system to run with RXT global authentication federation.
   The federated plugin can be seen here, https://github.com/cloudnull/keystone-rxt